freshbitsweb/laravel-traveller/README.md

 ## Treeware

-You're free to use this package, but if it makes it to your production environment I would highly appreciate you buying the world a tree.
+Currently, you're free to use this extension.
+I would highly appreciate you buying the world a tree in return.

 It’s now common knowledge that one of the best tools to tackle the climate crisis and keep our temperatures from rising above 1.5C is to <a href="https://www.bbc.co.uk/news/science-environment-48870920">plant trees</a>.
 If you contribute to our forest you’ll be creating employment for local families and restoring wildlife habitats.